Coordinate the requested changes to art for an online environment

 Should there be an automatic analyzer module deactivator service within art, that watches for real-time violations and performs there actions? (with MF notifications of course)

-#3 Updated by Kurt Biery over 5 years ago
+#3 Updated by Kurt Biery almost 6 years ago

 - "Implement something to allow end path modules to honor different pre-scaling requirements."
 [Chris, 21-Jul-2013]

 - "Implement the selective disablement of end-path modules on run boundaries."
 [Chris, 21-Jul-2013] [this may be a duplicate of something that we've already captured]